 - This is important to remember or you will wind up with all the juice on the outside of your meat.
 NOT on the inside where you want it.

-Us at least one cup of WATER in the pot bottom:
+Us at least one cup of WATER (OR free range organic chicken stock)in the pot bottom: